 Account takeover fraud, also known as account compromise, refers to fraud which occurs when a fraudster gains access to a legitimate user’s account to make unauthorised transactions.

 Fraudsters take over online accounts using stolen credentials such as passwords and usernames.
-Cybercriminals buy credentials on the dark web, usually through social engineering, data breaches, and phishing attacks.
+Fraudsters buy credentials on the dark web, usually through social engineering, data breaches, and phishing attacks.
 They use these credentials to deploy bots that test passwords and username combinations on travel, retail, finance, eCommerce, and social media sites.

 Attackers compile a list of validated credentials and sell or abuse them to make a profit.
 Fraudsters can also commit identity fraud through ATO fraud, causing identity theft as they use someone’s personal details to commit fraud.